bh90210/dron8s/README.md

 # Developing

-If you wish you can directly edit `.drone.yaml` as everything you need for the build is right there.
+If you wish you can clone and directly edit `.drone.yaml` as everything you need for the build is right there.

 Otherwise:

 ```bash
 $ git clone github.com/bh90210/dron8s
 $ GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o dron8s
 $ docker build -t {username}/dron8s .
 $ docker push {username}/dron8s
 ```
 And to use your own repo inside Drone just change the `image` field to your `{username}/dron8s`